MicrosoftDocs/Devices-docs/surface-hub/meet-on-surface-hub.md

 **Do the clean-up actions from End session comply with the US Department of Defense clearing and sanitizing standard: DoD 5220.22-M?**

 - No. Currently, the clean-up actions from **End session** do not comply with this standard.

+## Save or share your work on Surface Hub

+The easiest way to save your work is to sign in to Surface Hub.
+That way, you’ll also be automatically signed in to Microsoft 365, and your work will save automatically to OneDrive or SharePoint—whatever you have set up already with your organization’s Microsoft 365 subscription.

+Autosave means you don’t have to worry about losing work after collaborating on Surface Hub.
+All your notes, revisions, changes, and additions will stay synced in your file.